-Domain: Leadership and De cision N 1aking lm plementa ation Stat :us Indicator Examples or Evidence of Practice Not Not Partially Fully Data Sources/Supporting Evidence yet В A rully School data reflect that all SWDs, ages 3-5, receive special education and related services in the regular early childhood (Pre-K) with peers without disabilities.
+Domain: Leadership and Decision Making Implementation Status tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В 6.
+School data reflect that all SWDs, ages 3-5, receive special education and related services in the regular early childhood (Pre-K) with peers without disabilities.
 Schools with Pre-K programs only (Note: As of July 01, 2020, the October FTE Survey 2 will include 5-year-old-students with disabilities in kindergarten under State Performance Plan (SPP) Indicator 5.
 Prior to this change, this SBPIE indicator included students who were the age of 5 in kindergarten receiving special education and related services in kindergarten).
 School administrators collaborate with the district to establish programs that include students with and without disabilities in the same early childhood and kindergarten classes.
 The school has targets to increase the number of SWDs, ages 3 - 5, who receive special education and related services in inclusive classes with peers without disabilities.
 General and special education teachers regularly collaborate to plan and implement weekly lessons based on academic state standards for early childhood.
 Curriculum adaptations, such as changing the physical or social environment, placing materials in optimal positions or heights, breaking down steps in a task, assistive devices, alternate materials, etc., are considered as easy-to-implement interventions All children receive supports and interventions necessary to ensure developmentally appropriate progress prior to referral for special education services and programs.
 Developmentally appropriate behavior supports are provided for students.
-The school regularly monitors (e.g., monthly) the number and progress of SWDs, ages 3-5, who receive special education and related services in inclusive settings with peers without disabilities. n/A 3-5, indicating the location(s) where related services are pleacher lesson plans indicating appropriate curriculum adap Note: Aligns with District BPIE Indicator #4.
-Pleas necessary. e see the Appendices: Glossary of Terms for definition of th e above to erm: curri culum ada ptations.
-I Partnerships with private providers may be Comments:
+The school regularly monitors (e.g., monthly) the number and progress of SWDs, ages 3-5, who receive special education and related services in inclusive settings with peers without disabilities. n/a 3-5, indicating the location(s) where related services are preacher lesson plans indicating appropriate curriculum adapted.
+Note: Aligns with District BPIE Indicator #4.
+Please see the Appendices: Glossary of Terms for definition of the above term: curriculum adaptations.
+Partnerships with private providers may be necessary.
+Comm PreK o nents: nly question- N/A